 organised bike rides/fun runs

 - Tell people about what you are doing: get local press involved, include community leaders, pay for advertising.

 Use your website if you have one: people use the web to check information and pass on information.

 If it is possible to engage a celebrity living in the community to endorse the organisation and its aims and be its patron there are numerous benefits to this:

 - adds credibility: that a celebrity wants to add their name

 - involvement: may lead to a greater participation in key events...'turn out'.

 Operationalising your fundraising activities is similar to running anything else.
 Make sure:

-- someone is in charge and that they and everyone else know!
+- someone is in charge

 - that they know the budget and the limits of their authority